-Dredging of sand from within the limits of the Little Egg Inlet borrow area would be accomplished by either a cutter suction or trailing suction hopper dredge.
-Cutter suction or hydraulic dredges are floating platforms equipped with a rotating cutter that excavates the sea floor, feeding the loosened material into a pipe and pump system that transports the material and water slurry up to typical distances of six miles.
+Dredging of sand from within the limits of the Little Egg Inlet borrow area would be accomplished by a cutter suction dredge.
+Cutter suction, or hydraulic dredges, are floating platforms equipped with a rotating cutter that excavates the sea floor, feeding the loosened material into a pipe and pump system that transports the material and water slurry up to typical distances of six miles.
 Transport distances beyond this range become more costly and hopper dredges are required.

 Trailing suction hopper dredges are designed to vacuum material from the sea floor through drag arms that load the material into the hold of the vessel (3,600 CY to 6,500 CY).
 The cargo of sand is then sailed to a pump-out location where the material is pumped ashore by the ship (or the pump-out station).
-Some areas within the proposed borrow area have treacherous shoals and may be too shallow for trailing suction hopper dredges.
+Some areas within the proposed Little Egg Inlet borrow area have treacherous shoals, rendering the area too shallow for trailing suction hopper dredges and will not be utilized for the Little Egg Inlet borrow area.
 Both dragheads and cutterheads are required to be screened on intakes and baskets.
-The hole size on the intake screens is $1 \frac{1}{2}$ while the mesh on the baskets is $\frac{3}{2}$.
-The screening device on the dredge intake or in-pipeline section prevents the passage of any material greater than $1\frac{1}{2}$ in diameter.
-The maximum allowable opening is $1-1/4^{2} \times 6^{4}$.
+The hole size on the intake screens is $1 \frac{4}{7}$ while the mesh on the baskets is $\frac{3}{7}$.
+The screening device on the dredge intake or in-pipeline section prevents the passage of any material greater than $1\frac{4}{7}$ in diameter.
+The maximum allowable opening is $1-1/4^7 \ge 6^{-4}$.

 Current depths in Little Egg Inlet range considerably across 3,288 acre delineated area of analysis.
 Within the inlet itself, current depths range between -26 to -47 feet NAVD88.
 Immediately offshore, significant shoaling has occurred and depths are considerably lower, ranging from -5 to -25 feet NAVD88, with the majority of the area less than 12 feet deep, depending on the tidal cycle (April 2015 survey).
-Dredge cut depths can vary greatly depending on the type of dredge plant utilized.
-For each drag arm of a hopper dredge, cuts typically are about 4 feet wide and 3 feet deep.
 Hydraulic cutter suction dredges can cut lanes approximately 200 feet wide and about 5 feet deep with each pass.
 Typically, dredges cut only a small section and do not impact the entire bottom surface area of the borrow site.
-NJDEP has requested that dredge material be obtained in a channel configuration to reduce hazardous shoals for navigation in a small section of the proposed borrow area.
-Various dredging scenarios were numerically modeled to assess potential impacts to hydrodynamics and the shoreline (see Section 4.2.3.1 and Appendix C for further detail).
+A proposed dredging narrow, elongated dredging area configuration is proposed and serves to minimize impacts to infaunal and epibentic organisms.
+The proposed dredging area is located approximately 0.37 to 2.0 miles offshore of the inlet mouth along the northern border of the borrow area (more discussion is provided in Section 4).
+Dredging is estimated to take approximately 4 months.

 Little Egg Inlet is ideally located as a borrow source for the LBI beachfill project, situated at the southern end of Long Beach Island and about 3 miles from the southern end of the project area.
 The area naturally recharges through southwesterly longshore transport processes.
-Approximately 1.9-2.0 mcy of sand will be required every 7 years for periodic nourishment, depending on how frequent significant storm events erode the LBI project template.
+Approximately 2.0 mcy of sand will be required every 7 years for periodic nourishment, depending on how frequent significant storm events erode the LBI project template.
+In order to complete initial construction, the USACE proposes to hydraulically dredge sand from the proposed Little Egg Inlet borrow area for placement on the southern end of the project in Holgate while hopper dredges are simultaneously dredging to complete construction on the northern reaches (Loveladies & North Beach) using Borrow Areas D1 and D2 (USACE, 2014).